iterative/dvc.org/content/docs/use-cases/ci-cd-for-machine-learning.md

 comments.

-**Refine in the Cloud**: Rather than frequently updating models locally (e.g. based on new data from regular feeds), DVC lets you refine in the cloud.
+**Refine in the Cloud**: Rather than frequently updating models locally (e.g. based on new data from regular feeds), DVC and CML let you refine in the cloud.
 For example, CI providers allow scheduling of regular jobs.
-Every day, a job could use DVC to pull in data from a regularly updated source, checkout a pre-existing model, and then deploy an updated model refined on the additional data.
+Every day, a job could use CML to provision a GPU server on which DVC will pull in data from a regularly updated source, checkout a pre-existing model, and then deploy an updated model refined on the additional data.

-**Experiment in the Cloud**: Alternatively, DVC can be used to do research and run [experiments](/doc/start/experiments) in the cloud -- such as an entire hyperparameter search!
+**Experiment in the Cloud**: Alternatively, DVC and CML can be used to do research and run [experiments](/doc/start/experiments) in the cloud -- such as an entire hyperparameter search!